OCA/odoo-community.org/website/Contribution/oca_module_lifecycle_development_status.rst

 The Alpha stage is not required, but it may be useful to signal that the module is not expected to work as planned yet (or at all).
-It is in the early stages of design and construction, and trying it on Runbot is pointless
+It is in the early stages of design and construction, and trying it on Runboat is pointless

 Changing the development status to Beta is a way to signal reviewers and